XML Io Dsl

 XML files).

-If you are using Camel XML DSL then its recommended using xml-io-dsl
+If you are using Camel XML DSL then it is

 Example